 This really comes down to personal choice.
-I always go through Noisemeters.co.uk (you'll be unsurprised to know by now) but within that do tend to choose Pulsar or Cirrus equipment.
+I go through Noisemeters.co.uk (you'll be unsurprised to know by now) but within that do tend to choose Pulsar or Cirrus equipment.
 I've used a Pulsar 30 Type 1 hand held meter all over the place in some fairly extreme environments, from supermarket sub-zero cold stores at about -20C, to ships out at sea, hot and steamy food factories to bouncing fire engines and the meter has kept on working.
 The only time it had a real problem was when I dropped it and it landed pointy-end down and damaged the microphone.
 That was an expensive repair so I don't recommend doing that.
 My newer hand-held meter is a Pulsar Nova P45, long with ten Cirrus dosebadges.

 Rent or buy noise meters?

 This really comes down to how often you are thinking you will be using your noise meters.
 Here's a rough suggestion for how to work it out.

 - Have a ponder on how many days you think you will need to do decent noise measurements for your workplace.